11:00am to 1:00pm

 Immanuel Community Services operates a Food Bank that serves approximately 325-400 clients (120-150 families) per month.
 We are open each Monday, from 11:00 am – 1:00 pm.

-A part-time staff member manages the program and oversees the many dedicated volunteers who work so hard to keep food coming in as fast as it is going out.
+We have many dedicated volunteers who work so hard to keep food coming in as fast as it is going out.
 Without the many volunteer hands involved with this process, we could not afford to make our food bank such a success.

 Volunteers are always needed and welcomed.
 Please click GET INVOLVED! to learn more.